 There are too many facets behind a marketing budget to create a hard and fast rule for developing one.
 Your budget is, naturally, going to depend on the needs and abilities of your business.
 That said, there are a few standard boxes you should check when creating your budget.

 - What you can afford: Being proactive in a marketing campaign can be extremely valuable in building long-term results, but it’s also important to not overspend.
 How much is a lead worth to you?
 What’s your intended ROI?
 What’s your average revenue per sale?
-It takes constant analysis to answer these questions, only for the answers to fluctuate.
+It takes constant analysis to gauge the success of your PPC campaign, only for the answers to fluctuate.
 Only you know what you can afford, and the number will change often.

 - Your daily budget: We just talked about an overall budget, but since PPC charges business owners per click, there has to be a cap, lest your ad receives so many clicks in a day that it flies past your allotted budget.
 As such, you can parcel out how much of your budget Google can use per day.
 Know that a business doesn’t need to run an ad 24 hours, 7 days a week.
 You can choose what days and times you’d like Google to show your ads while excluding others.